Explore Courses

 We can use event tracking or we can track interactions as pageviews and set goals.

-Intermediate Level Google Analytics Interview Questions & Answers
+Intermediate Google Analytics Interview Questions & Answers

 39. What is ROI and how to calculate it?

-One of the most popular in google analytics questions and answers list.
+One of the most popular in Google Analytics questions and answers list.
 ROI stands for Return on Investments.

 How to calculate ROI: (Revenue – Cost) / Cost.